 The Ibis Budget Edinburgh Park

 The French economy chain Ibis can be counted upon to be reliable and clean, if a bit boring.
 This one is a rather nice example.
 It's well located not far from the airport, near public transportation and beside a loch.
-There's free wifi access and 24/7 snacks and drinks.
+There's free Wi-Fi access and snacks and drinks.
 Breakfast isn't included but parking on site is free.